KrawczunDamian/DancePlatform/README.md

 3. Install the latest version of Visual Studio IDE 2019 (v16.8 and above) 🚀
 4. Open up Command Prompt and run `dotnet new --install DancePlatform` to install the project template
 5. Create a folder for your solution and cd into it (the template will use it as project name)
-6. Run `dotnet new DancePlatform` to create a new Solution with all the Awesomeness 🕶️ of BlazorHero 🦸
+6. Run `dotnet new DancePlatform` to create a new Solution with all the Awesomeness 🕶️ of DanceFairAndSquare 🦸

 What to do next?
 Read the [entire guide on my blog](https://codewithmukesh.com/blog/blazor-hero-quick-start-guide/).